Daniel Kondo

 Book-Object & Design-Driven Narratives

 Projects in which the book’s structure, format, and materiality function as part of the story itself.
-Design decisions are not illustrative, but narrative.
+Design decisions become part of the narrative structure, shaping rhythm, sequence, scale, and the reader’s physical engagement with the book.

 Education, Talks & Exhibitions